 Sabrina JiEon Hwang, Global Account Manager, Publisher Development, New York, NY

 Please share more about your cultural background and your roots.
-I'm from Republic of Korea and I grew up in Korea until I was 16.
+I'm from the Republic of Korea and I grew up in Korea until I was 16.
 I came to the US as a sophomore in high school, went to college in Atlanta, and decided to stay in the US for my career.
 All of my family is in Korea and I miss them so much, but I'm grateful for the sacrifice my family has made for me to come to the US for higher education and for my career.

 How do you celebrate your culture?
 I celebrate Korean culture through Korean food and Korean TV shows/movies!
 Once in a while, I spend the day watching Korean shows or movies, eating Korean food, and catching up over long calls with my family in Korea.